Church of St. Luke and St. Matthew

 Awards:

-• Preservation Award for the Victorian Society New York
+Preservation Award from the Victorian Society New York